Veil-of-Aether/game-core/CONTRIBUTING.md

    git commit -m "a short description of changes" git push
    ```
-5. **Create a pull request** to the main repository.
+5. **Create a merge request** to the main repository.
 Be sure to explain what your changes do and why they are necessary.
-  - Write a descriptive summary of your changes before submitting your pull request
+  - Write a descriptive summary of your changes before submitting your merge request

-A maintainer will review your pull request
+A maintainer will review your merge request

 ---